 Federal Ministry for Family Affairs, Senior Citizens, Women and Youth

-Despite the rapid growth of the population aged 80 and over in the total German population (Federal Statistical Office (Destatis), 2016), scientific information about this group has so far been scarce.
-Although there are specific studies thematically, methodologically and regionally, there is no representative assessment of the life situation and quality of life of this age group for Germany as a whole.
-However, this data is necessary: On the one hand, to be able to meet the special support needs in old age in the future.
-On the other, to be able to develop solutions for socio-political challenges such as social security in old age, as well as for questions of intergenerational justice.
+Despite the rapid growth in the share of the population aged 80 and over in the total population (Federal Statistical Office, 2016), knowledge about this population group has been limited to date.
+Although there are thematically, methodologically and regionally specific studies, there is no representative coverage of the living situation and quality of life of this age group for the whole of Germany.
+However, a good data base is necessary: On the one hand, in order to be able to better meet the special support needs in old age in the future, and on the other hand, in order to be able to develop solutions for sociopolitical challenges, such as social security in old age, as well as with regard to intergenerational justice.

 ceres – Cologne Center for Ethics, Rights, Economics, and Social Sciences of Health

-+49 (0)221 470-89121
++49 (0)221 470-89116